 The Now What Fitness Series lays out the foundation of fitness in a concise and simplified manner, making for a collection of books that help the reader truly comprehend how to improve one's health and well-being from A to Z. I've broken fitness down into comprehensive concepts, giving anybody who truly wants to change their health and their lives in profound ways, the step-by-step tools and knowledge to do so.

 As previously discussed, 220 minus your age is a very flawed way to find your max heart rate.
 I think the more worthy quest is to find your desired target heart rate.
-However, if you truly want to know your max heart rate go here for more info.

 My advice as a fitness professional is use the Karvonen or HRR method for figuring your personal THR (target heart rate) and experiment with other strategies for finding your max heart rate and desired target heart rate, because everybody's is different.
 It also depends on your level of fitness, physical limitations, etc. Use a combination of HRR (heart rate reserve), the RPE (ratings of perceived exertion), and common sense when exercising and you should be able to find "your" best training zone.